tsahara/r7rs/content/procs.md

 from each other and from the symbol \ide{nil}.
 \end{note}

-\vest Boolean constants evaluate to themselves, so they do not need to be quoted in programs.
+Boolean constants evaluate to themselves, so they do not need to be quoted in programs.

 \begin{scheme}